BradleyChatha/jcli/README.md

 If everything went well then an executable file called `mytool` (or whatever you named your project) should've been created inside of your project's root.

-First, let's have a look at the help text for our default command.
+First, let's have a look at the help text for our default command:

 ```bash
 $> ./mytool --help